Chicken Fried

 "Chicken Fried" is a song by American country music group Zac Brown Band, which frontman Zac Brown co-wrote with Wyatt Durrette.
 The song was first recorded in 2003 for the 2005 album Home Grown.
-A second version was then released in 2006 by the Lost Trailers, whose version was released as a single but withdrawn from radio.
+The Lost Trailers, another country group, released their version in 2006 as a single, but it was withdrawn from radio.
 Two years later, the Zac Brown Band re-recorded the song and released it as the first single from their album The Foundation.

-In late 2008, it became their first chart single, as well as their first number-one hit on the Billboard country charts.
-The song was featured in the 2008 film Witless Protection.
+In late 2008, "Chicken Fried" became the band's first chart single, as well as their first number-one hit on the Billboard country charts.
 The song has also been placed at number 39 for the Taste of Country's "Top 100 Country Songs of All Time" chart.
+The song was featured in the 2008 comedy film Witless Protection.

 History

 Brown began co-writing "Chicken Fried" with Wyatt Durrette several years before the song's release.
 The two met when Brown was playing at a tavern in Atlanta, Georgia.
 According to Country Weekly magazine, Brown had already started the song, when he and Durrette began listing off "things that are very southern or characteristic of the South to put into this song."
 The song was completed gradually over several years.
-After the September 11, 2001 terrorist attacks, Brown decided to add the third verse, which has a patriotic theme ("I thank God for my life / For the stars and stripes…").
+Following the September 11 attacks, Brown decided to add the third verse, which has a patriotic theme ("I thank God for my life / For the stars and stripes…").
 Although he had already begun performing the song, he still considered it unfinished until he added a line to the second verse.
-The patriotic theme and southern cuisine was the band's inspiration to record this song.
+The patriotic theme and Southern cuisine was the band's inspiration to record this song.